olimpiadi-informatica/make-templates/README.md

 - write the language generator in `make_templates/targets/<lang code>.py`
 - import it in `make_templates/targets/__init__.py`
 - add a test for the language in `tests/test.sh`, function `check_terry`
+- add the long name for the target in dictionary `tnames` in `make_templates/main.py:66`
+- update this README accordingly

 Before pushing any new commit, make sure that the automated tests pass.